“Tampons = danger”: is this statement actually true?

 Tampons and toxic shock syndrome (TSS)

 TSS, or toxic shock syndrome, is a rare but serious infection that can occur in women during their period.
-This syndrome can only develop if the woman carries the S. aureus bacteria.
+This syndrome can only develop if the woman carries S. aureus bacteria.
 Not all women have this bacterium in their bodies.

 What should you remember about toxic shock?